Do you know what inbound marketing content types will resonate with your audience as they go through their customer journey?

 Defining inbound marketing

-To fulfill these requirements, you need to understand the different inbound marketing content types, what they’re for, and when to use them.
+But to successfully do that, you need to understand the different inbound marketing content types, what they’re for, and when to use them.

-What kinds of content types should you create?
+What content types should you create?

 Content types for inbound marketing campaigns